glotlabs/gdrive/README.md

 ## Overview
 gdrive is a command line utility for interacting with Google Drive.
 This is the successor of [gdrive2](https://github.com/prasmussen/gdrive), though at the moment only the most basic functionality is implemented.

+## Community
+Join our [discord server](https://discord.gg/zPcdFUqKeQ) to discuss everything gdrive.

+## Sponsor
+Help keep this project alive.
+By sponsoring the [gdrive tier](https://github.com/sponsors/prasmussen) your will support:
+* Maintenance and keeping up with the api
+* Development of new features
+* Fixing and answering of issues
+* Writing of guides and documentation

 ## Getting started

 ### Requirements